auberginehill/toss-a-coin/README.md

                     </ol>
                 </ol>
             </ol>
             <p>It cannot get more authorative than that, you heard the answear to the question "Why is the figure of a ship stamped on one side of the copper coin, and a two-headed figure on the other?" straight from Ianus himself, as narrated by Ovidius.
 Apparently a fourth–fifth century Christian (Roman) writer and churchman Pontius Paulinus Nolanus (c.
 AD 353—431, a.k.a.
 Pontius Meropius Anicius Paulinus a.k.a.
-Paulinus of Nola (who, about after AD 409, was he was chosen to be the Bishop of Nola)) had heard of this story as well, since he does describe matters in a similar way, when he discusses briefly why some things are called as they are called and with a striking similarity with Ovidius' view desciribes how the 'capita' became to signify one side of a coin and 'navia' the other side of the coin in this brief excerpt from one of his poems, which were mostly written in Nola, Campania, where each year after AD 395 he would write a poem in honor of the saint (St.) Felix, to whom he credited his conversion to and who actually was also buried in Nola: [7] </p>
+Paulinus of Nola (who, about after AD 409, was chosen to be the Bishop of Nola)) had heard of this story as well, since he does describe matters in a similar way, when he discusses briefly why some things are called as they are called and with a striking similarity with Ovidius' view desciribes how the '<i>capita</i>' became to signify one side of a coin and '<i>navia</i>' the other side of the coin in this brief excerpt from one of his poems, which were mostly written in Nola, Campania, where each year after AD 395 he would write a poem in honor of the saint (St.) Felix, to whom he credited his conversion to and who actually was also buried in Nola: [7] </p>
             <ol>
                 <ol>
                     <ol>